SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/GuidedTour.md

   The server response is a simple way to essentially re-implement Optional while sidestepping the fact that I'm doing so.

-  "Out of cheese" is a reference to a Terry Pratchet book, which features a computer named Hex.
+  "Out of cheese" is a reference to a Terry Pratchett book, which features a computer named Hex.
   Hex's other error messages include: